-The classic rule of thumb is to limit any horizontal line of type to 12 words, or 60 to 66 characters.
+The classic rule of thumb for easy reading is to limit any horizontal line of type to 12 words, or about 60 to 66 characters.

 That applies both on-screen and on paper.

-Why try to squeeze 100 characters into every line?
+Why try to squeeze 100 characters into each line?

 Yes, that’s hard for our eyes to scan… and tough for our brains to process.